 (4) Operational risk management

-|Compliance risk||Risk of loss due to non-compliance to corporate ethics and legal regulations by officers and employees, risk of loss due to legal disputes with customers or other parties in Japan|
+|Compliance Risk||The risk of suffering losses due to the failure of employees and executives to comply with corporate ethics or laws and regulations, and the risk of suffering losses due to lawsuits with customers and other parties in Japan|

-|Legal risk||Risk of loss due to signing of improper contracts, breach of contract, legal disputes with customers or other parties related to overseas branches.|
+|Legal Risk||The risk of suffering losses due to the inappropriate conclusion of contracts, breaches of contract, or lawsuits with customers or other parties in relation to overseas offices|

-|Human risk||Risk of loss due to labor management and workplace safety/environmental problems, risk of not being able to secure necessary human resources|
+|Human Resources Risk||The risk of suffering losses due to problems in labor management or from the standpoint of workplace safety, and the risk of being unable to secure necessary human resources|

-|Tangible asset risk||Risk of loss due to damage to tangible assets as a result of natural disasters, external factors or negligence of officers and employees|
+|Tangible Fixed Asset Risk||The risk of suffering losses due to damage to tangible fixed assets as the result of natural disasters or external factors, or to negligence on the part of executives and employees|

 (5) Reputational risk management

 Reputational risk refers to the possibility of the Group sustaining unforeseen losses and the Group’s counterparties being adversely affected due to a deterioration of its reliability, reputation, and assessment caused by the spread of rumors or erroneous information.
 There are no uniform procedures for managing reputational risk because it can emanate from a variety of sources.